cs0320-s24/mock-asing122-dviesca/README.md

     take in a string from input and return corresponding command components in the default package like loadCSV SearchCSV, ViewCSV etc.

+    Particular choices: We chose to make search case sensitive, as many cases such as hashes/usernames/passwords are often case sensitive and thus it is most flexible/safe to assume the user is being as well.

 ## Data structures used, why you created it, and other high level explanations: